angular/angular/aio/content/guide/form-validation.md

 ## Reactive forms with validation in code

-In the template-driven approach, you markup the template with form elements, validation attributes, and `ng...` directives from the Angular `FormsModule`.
+In the template driven approach, you mark up the template with form elements, validation attributes, and `ng...` directives from the Angular `FormsModule`.
 At runtime, Angular interprets the template and derives its _form control model_.

-**Reactive Forms** takes a different approach.
+**Reactive Forms** take a different approach.
 You create the form control model in code.
 You write the template with form elements and `form...` directives from the Angular `ReactiveFormsModule`.
 At runtime, Angular binds the template elements to your control model based on your instructions.

-This approach requires a bit more effort. *You have to write the control model and manage it*.

 This allows you to do the following: